hadiranjbar80/hadiranjbar80/README.md

 ---

 ### 🤝 Collaboration & Help
-- I’m looking to collaborate on **open-source ASP.NET projects**.
+- I’m currently seeking a programming work position or internship.
-- I’m seeking mentorship or guidance in **cloud deployment and scaling**.
+- Open to opportunities in web development, especially with .NET technologies.
 ---

 ### 🛠️ Tech Stack